Pearson-Higher-Ed/elements/README.md

 We recommend that you install Elements in your project using [npm](https://npmjs.org):

     npm install --save pearson-elements

-If pearson-elements is not currently published or available on npm, then install directly from the repository:

-    npm install github:Pearson-Higher-Ed/elements#v0

 The installation provides both the dist version with CSS, and the original source [SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html), with required assets.